 MANET is a technology used to perform wireless communications among mobile devices in absence of physical infrastructure.
 It is widely used in the context of smart mobile computing, cloud computing and Cyber Physical Systems.
 Several routing protocols have been developed, and problems have been raised about the measurement of performances, and also about the formal analysis of qualities like responsiveness, robustness, correctness.
 In order to address these problems, both simulators and formal description methods are needed.
 The former allow us to measure performances through direct simulation, but they aren't suitable to investigate the properties of the networks.
 This can be achieved when using formal methods, but they can hardly be used to measure performance.

 In this paper, we have introduced MOTION, a Java application in which MANET's are modeled as an Abstract State Machine by means of the AsmetaL representation.
-This representation can be used to prove formal properties of the network, as well as can be simulated by means of the simulation engine AsmetaS.
+We believe that using ASMs for network modelling offers a formal framework for analyzing MANET behaviours, to prove formal properties of the network, as well as to simulate them by means of the simulation engine AsmetaS.
 MOTION can collect the results of this simulation that can be used for performances' analysis.
-We have validated MOTION on the Ad-hoc On-demand Distance Vector protocol.
+We have validated MOTION on the Ad-hoc On-demand Distance Vector protocol, as well as on two others variants of routing protocols for mobile networks: the NACK-based Ad-hoc On-demand Distance Vector and the Blackhole-free N-AODV (BN-AODV).